Skip to Content

 Can You Get More Than the FHA Loan Limit?

-If you're worried that FHA county loan limits may hold you back from purchasing the home you want, you may have other options for borrowing more.
+If you're worried that FHA county loan limits may hold you back from purchasing a home, you may have other options for borrowing more.

 Some strategies for expanding your homebuying power include: